Tommytian993/MiniX/docs/terrain-generation-process-design.md

 - 1. Create a new hex at the current position in the map Hex hex = new Hex(new Vector2I(x, y));

+- 2. Get noise value from dict, at the same current location float noiseValue = noiseMap[x, y];